10 Tips: Restoring vs. Rehabilitating Your Historic House

-Our previous toolkit series walked you through the steps of finding and buying a historic house.
-Now the search is over, and you’re the proud owner of a new old home -- congratulations!
-Sooo … now what?
+In a previous toolkit series, we walked you through the steps of finding and buying a historic house.
+Now the search is over, and you're the proud owner of a new old home.
+Congratulations!
+Sooo ... now what?

-With this in mind, here are ten things to keep in mind to determine which approach will work best for you:
+With that said, here are 10 things to keep in mind when determining which approach will work best for you:

 1. Identify the factors that will shape your decision.
-Deciding whether to restore or rehabilitate your house, and to what extent, involves understanding its history, architecture, and present condition of its materials, finishes, and systems.
+Deciding whether to restore or rehabilitate your house, and to what extent, involves understanding its history; its architecture; and the present condition of its materials, finishes, and systems.
 You should also consider your household’s lifestyle and what personal needs the finished house must accommodate.
-More broadly, local historic district designations, local building codes, property insurance and other regulatory or financial considerations will impact the path you take.
+More broadly, local historic district designations, local building codes, property insurance, and other regulatory or financial considerations will impact the path you take.

 2. Review the house’s history.
 Who lived in the house and when?
 Did important events occur there?
 Did either (or both) scenarios have historical significance?
 If so, you could consider restoring the house to that period to help interpret its history.